List of Armenian monarchs: Arsacid dynasty (61–428)

-The Sasanians appointed their own Armenian king (Khosrov IV) in 384, against the Roman-supported Arshak III, leading Armenia to becoming informally divided under the two kings.
-The division was made formal through an agreement between the Roman emperor Theodosius I and Sasanian king Shapur III in 387, which partitioned Armenia into a western (under Roman influence) and an eastern (under Sasanian influence) kingdom.
+In 384, the Sasanian Empire appointed Khosrov IV as Armenian king, in opposition to the Roman-supported Arshak III.
+This resulted in Armenia becoming informally divided under the two kings.
+In 387, the division was made formal through an agreement between the Roman emperor Theodosius I and Sasanian king Shapur III.
+The agreement saw Armenia be partitioned into a western (under Roman influence) and an eastern (under Sasanian influence) kingdom.